apostrophecms/docs/docs/guide/database-queries.md

 ### `toCount`

-The `toCount` query method is the easy and quickest way to simply get the number of documents that match a query.
+The `toCount` query method is the easiest and quickest way to simply get the number of documents that match a query.
 The `toCount` query method will ignore any `page`, `skip` and `limit` query builders in order to get the total number.

 If the query is using a `perPage` query builder it will also populate `totalPages` on the query, which can be retrieved with `query.get('totalPages')`.